-Certainly the most common plan, the full bath—with one sink, one toilet, and a combination bath/shower—provides all of the essential services and can be fit into a 5-ft. by 7-ft. space.
-There is some room for varying door and sink placement within the basic 5-ft. by 7-ft. footprint, but there isn’t much.
+Certainly the most common plan, the full bath—with one sink, one toilet, and a combination bath/shower—provides all of the essential services and can be fit into a 5 x 7 foot space.
+There is some room for varying door and sink placement within the basic 5 x 7 foot footprint, but there isn’t much.
 Window placement is also a bit of a problem with this plan.
 Windows can be placed above baths, but this isn’t an ideal location because water splashing on the window trim and sash will quickly penetrate into the wood, causing rot.

 Often called powder rooms, half-baths are an economical and space-saving alternative to full baths in public areas of the house.
-Oftentimes they can be combined with laundry rooms, and they can be squeezed into spaces as small as 4 ft. by 41/2 ft. yet still maintain recommended minimum clearances for the toilet and sink.
+Sometimes they can be combined with laundry rooms, and they can be squeezed into spaces as small as 4 x 4 & 1/2 foot, yet still maintain recommended minimum clearances for the toilet and sink.
 Because half-baths are often intended for use by guests, they are usually placed near the living room or dining room.
 This placement can be a problem if the door to the bathroom is strategically located.
-For example, I once built a half-bath that was part of a remodeled kitchen/dining area.
+For example, I once built a half-bath that was part of a remodelled kitchen/dining area.
 Though I carefully soundproofed the walls, the bathroom door opened directly into the dining area; there just was no other place to put it, though a future addition was planned that would later provide better access.
 Except for the noise transmission through the doorway, the bath functioned well and served its purpose, but the homeowners were relieved when the new addition (and new doorway to the bath) was finally built.

 Three Quarter Bath